zhanziyang/vue-croppa/README.md

 - [ ] Make default position customizable.
 - [ ] Deprecation warning of `reset()` method.
 - [ ] Replace `for of` with tranditional `for` loop for better compatibility.
-- [ ] Add a showcase with different customization use cases.